diogoabnunes/PRI-Project/ExamStudyGuide.md

 3. How do you index images?
 TODO:

 4. Give examples of ranking signals used by search engines.
-TODO:
+   - Ranking Signal/Factor: characteristic of a website that search engine algorithms might consider to calculate its rankings.
+   - HTML signals: titles, descriptions, headings, alt attributes, lists;
+   - Architecture signals: accessibility, page speed, URL structure, internal/outgoing links, error status codes;
+   - Social signals: social shares, reputation.

 5. What are the SCC, IN and OUT components in the view of the web as a bowtie?
    -  Bowtie shape: 3 major categories of web pages: